- Any Warpgate owned by your faction.

-Placing a Spawn Beacon also has a considerable cooldown, but organized squads can play around that limitation, by promoting different squad members to squad leaders, so they can place their own Spawn Beacon.
+Placing a Spawn Beacon itself also has a considerable cooldown, but organized squads can play around that limitation, by promoting different squad members to squad leaders, so they can place their own Spawn Beacon.

 This chat command:

 Is often used to accelerate this process.
 Entering it will prompt the current squad leader if they wants to pass leadership to you.
 Players of organized outfit squads will often have this command stored in their Ctrl + C copy buffer, and then quickly paste it in chat when they need to drop a beacon.